^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of an increase and decrease in testosterone
+Causes of high and low testosterone

 Medical expert of the article